Retrieve test statistics in CSV format¶

 First, when running Locust with the web UI, you can retrieve CSV files under the Download Data tab.

-Secondly, you can run Locust with a flag which will periodically save three CSV files.
+Secondly, you can run Locust with a flag which will periodically save four CSV files.
 This is particularly useful

 if you plan on running Locust in an automated way with the

 The files will be named

 --csv=example).
 The first two files will contain the stats and failures for the whole

 test run, with a row for every stats entry (URL endpoint) and an aggregated row.
 The

 will get new rows with the current (10 seconds sliding window) stats appended during the whole test run.

 By default only the Aggregate row is appended regularly to the history stats, but if Locust is started with